-9S12 Subsystems: Pulse Width Modulation, A/D Converter, and Synchronous Serial Interface
+9S12 SUBSYSTEMS: PULSE WIDTH MODULATION, A/D CONVERTER, AND SYNCHRONOUS SERIAN INTERFACE

-In this sequence of three labs you will learn to use three of the 9S12's hardware subsystems.
+In this sequence of three labs you will learn to use the 9S12'S hardware sybsystem.

-WEEK 1
+WEEK 1 PULSE WIDTH MODULATION

-Pulse Width Modulation
+Pre-Lab

-PreLab
+- 1. Calculate the times asked for in Part 3. - 2.
+Determine values you need to write to the PWM registers (except for the Duty Cycle register) to control the motor. - 3.
+Calculate the values needed for the Duty Cycle Register to give the duty cycles needed for Part 4.

-1. Calculate the times asked for in Part 3.
+Introduction and Objectives

-2. Determine values you need to write to the PWM registers (except for the Duty Cycle register) to control the motor.
-3. Calculate the values needed for the Duty Cycle Register to give the duty cycles needed for Part 4.
-Introduction and Objectives The speed of a motor can be adjusted by powering it with a pulse width modulated signal.
+The speed of a motor can be adjusted by powering it with a pulse width modulated signal.
 Figure 1 shows how this can be done.
-The L293D motor controller as a switch.
-When the signal on the enable (EN1) input of the L293D is high the switch is closed, current flows through the motor, and the motor speeds up.
+The L293D motor controller acts as a switch.
+When the signal on the enable input (ENI) of the L293DH is high the switch is closed, current flows through the motor, and the motor speeds up.
 When the signal is low, the switch is open, no current flows, and the motor slows down.
 IN1 and IN2 determine the direction of the motor.
 When IN1 is high and IN2 is low, OUT1 will be high and OUT2 will be low.
-Changing the logic levels of IN1 and IN2 reverse the voltage levels on OUT1 and OUT2, and the motor changes direction.
+Changing the logic levels of IN1 and IN2 reverses the voltage levels on OUT1 and OUT2, and the motor changes direction.
 With a high enough frequency PWM signal the amount the motor speeds up and slows down in one period is negligible, and the motor turns at a constant speed.
 By adjusting the duty cycle the speed of the motor can be controlled.
 For the motors you will be using in this lab, use a PWM frequency of about 5 kHz.